-- 1.18.7.1 Financial institutions are required to monitor their employees' accounts for potential signs of money laundering.
+AMI/CFT Employee-Education and Training Programme.
+1.18.7.1 Financial institutions are required to monitor their employees' accounts for potential signs of money laundering.
 They are also required to subject employees' accounts to the same AML/CFT procedures as applicable to other customers' accounts.
 This is required to be performed under the supervision of the AML/CFT Chief Compliance Officer.
 The latter's own account is to be reviewed by the Chief Internal Auditor or a person of adequate/similar seniority.
-Compliance reports including findings are to be rendered to the CBN and NFIU at the end of June and December every year. - 1.18.7.2 The AML/CFT performance review of staff is required to be part of employees' annual performance appraisals.
+Compliance reports including findings are to be rendered to the CBN and NFIU at the end of June and December every year.